25+ Tips For Managing Your Memorabilia

 Store & Scan Kids’ Artwork

-Store kid’s artwork carefully from the moment it comes in the door so it doesn’t get ruined.
+Store kids’ artwork carefully from the moment it comes in the door so it doesn’t get ruined.
 Separate it from household paper clutter, and display it for everyone to appreciate.
 Dynamic Frames are a great way to do this, keeping those masterpieces safe until you are ready to turn them into a digital album.
 Darla DeMorrow of Heartwork Organizing

 Any artwork with large white background is not going to scan very well.
 Photograph anything that is too big to scan with even light.
 Don’t hesitate to crop children’s art when you make a book to direct the eye. – Isabelle Dervaux of Isabelle Dervaux, Photo Organizer

 I find a lot of parents (moms especially) want to keep their children’s art throughout the year.
 I suggest a display area for their favorite things that can be rotated and then a holding spot where they can put everything they “might want to keep”.
-The end of the school year is an ideal time to sit down with them and go through that year’s stuff, writing the year in the back of items they want to keep and adding any special memorable info.
+The end of the school year is an ideal time to sit down with them and go through that year’s stuff, writing the year on the back of items they want to keep and adding any special memorable info.
 This is a great time to also snap photos and put them into a digital folder for the school year and possibly print a book! (then you may not need to keep the originals) Then not only are you only keeping what you love but you are able to look back and spark those memories with small cues (like dates, occasions, etc). – Heather Powell of HK Power Studio

 25 Tips for Dealing With Your Memorabilia | GoodLifePhotoSolutions.com